artsandmetaphysics/goodlifeodyssey/wip/dialogue-on-knowing-emptiness.md

 Dijon:: It's dense but interesting.

-Eurus:: It is.
-I believe it was meant to be notes more so than a standalone piece of writing.
+Eurus:: I believe it was meant to be notes more so than something to be fully understood by itself.

-Dijon:: Given this, it seems we should rely on the interpretations of the ancient commentators to uncompress Nāgārjuna's meaning; they likely had oral or lost written sources we do not.
+Dijon:: Siderits' introduction mentioned this.
+Given this is the case, it seems we should rely on the interpretations of the ancient commentators to uncompress Nāgārjuna's meaning; they likely had oral or lost written sources we do not.
 Yet Garfield seems to eschew them for his own interpretation.
 For this reason, I prefer the _Siderits_ translation.

 This leads me to ask: am I reading to learn Nāgārjuna's views, or to learn the correct views?
 Couldn't Garfield or the ancient commentators misinterpret Nāgārjuna, yet be more correct?
 If I can't identify the correct views when I hear or experience them, then why believe one person more than another?

 Eurus:: I haven't read _Siderits_, but I think you are right to care more about knowing the correct views than knowing Nāgārjuna's views.
 I want to point out that this is a key distinction between Christianity, and most revealed religions, and Buddhism.

-Christians must care more about exegesis because their tenants are based in ancient texts.
+Christians must care more about exegesis because the authority of their tenants originates in ancient texts.
 Therefore, they must preserve and interpret them correctly.
-This is difficult.
+This leads to many difficulties.
 What texts are sacred?
 Have they been copied correctly?
-Are we interpreting words properly?
+Are we interpreting their language correctly?

 The doubting Christian's unenviable situation is made worse because their religion demands _belief_ to attain salvation.
 This leads to a bastardization of faith---faith becomes the highest virtue.
 What is faith really, though?
-Growing up around contemporary Christian organizations, I was taught that faith means believing something blindly without justification---
+Growing up around contemporary Christian organizations, I was taught that faith means believing something blindly---

-Dijon:: Does faith need to be _blind_?
+Dijon:: Must faith be _blind_?
 Christianity, like Buddhism, has many branches, and few encourage blind faith.
-I grew up Lutheran, and they taught faith should be buttressed by reason.
+I grew up attending a Lutheran church.
+Like Roman Catholics, they taught that faith should be buttressed by reason---

 Eurus:: Blind or partially blind, faith is believing something with incomplete evidence.
 Salvation in Buddhism is through wisdom---knowledge, not faith.
 Prior to awakening, there will be doubt, because doubt is only eradicated through knowledge, not through faith.